Sudama: Legend

 In one iteration of his legend, Sudama, along with Tulasi, are stated to have once resided in Krishna's own abode, Goloka, before a curse by Radha forced them to be born on earth.

 Accordingly, Sudama was born into a poor Brahmin family.
 He received his education as a pupil of Sandipani, who was also the preceptor of Krishna.
 While Sudama had only known poverty, his friend Krishna was from a royal family of Yaduvamsha lineage.
 Despite this difference in socioeconomic status, they were educated in the same way.
-According to one story, Krishna and Sudama were sent to the forest to get firewood for a havana.
-The two boys grew hungry, and Krishna enquired if Sudama had anything to eat; Sandipani had given Sudama a bundle of chickpeas to share with Krishna.
-Sudama, however, chose to be selfish, and ate all the chickpeas, denying to Krishna that he had any foodstuffs with him.
+According to one story, Krishna and Sudama were sent to the forest to get firewood for a havana, and the guru patni (guru's wife) had sent food with Sudama for both of them.
+After some time collecting firewood they got tired and rested under a tree.
+Krishna mentioned to Sudama then that he wanted to drink water, and Sudama responded by saying that water should not be drank on an empty stomach, hiding from Krishna the fact that he had food.
+Krishna was tired and fell asleep on Sudama's lap, and after Krishna slept Sudama started eating the food.
+Krishna being omnipresent discovered this, and said to Sudama that he heard him eating something.
+Sudama lied to Krishna saying that what he heard must be his teeth clattering because of the cold, and he couldn't even repeat the Vishnu Sahasranama distinctly.
+Krishna responded that he believed him and mentioned that he knew that Sudama wouldn't eat anything alone without sharing with him, but he just wanted to check as he heard the sound.
 Despite this incident, their friendship did not waver.
-However, upon reaching adulthood, while Krishna became the ruler of Dvaraka, and became reputed for his deeds, Sudama remained a humble and impoverished villager.
+However, upon reaching adulthood, while Krishna became the ruler of Dvaraka, and became reputed for his deeds, while Sudama remained a humble and impoverished villager.